Kirbologist/Raman-Scattering-Code-Conversion/README.md

 The original MATLAB code was written to numerically calculate Raman scattering by spheroids with arbitrary precision.
 The original code (shared with me by T. Plakhotnik) uses the SMARTIES v1.01 MATLAB package, with some modifications made to support arbitrary precision using the Advanpix Multiprecision Toolbox.
 SMARTIES is a code suite used to calculate the optical properties of spheroidal particles.
 The goal of the project is to rewrite the code that was used for the calculation of Raman scattering in a more efficient compiled programming language that can support numerical computation.
 Hopefully this will accelerate the computation speeds by orders of magnitude and allow calculations for larger spheroids using higher precision.

 Raman scattering is the inelastic scattering of light, i.e. a form of scattering where incident photons exchanges energy with the incident particle before propagating off in a different direction.
 Typically, this exchange of energy means that the particle gains or loses heat energy, and the incident photons change in frequency (usually heat energy is gained and frequency is lowered).
 Here, monochromatic light is scattering off an oblate spheroidal particle that behaves like a raindrop in the air.
 The program then calculates the amount of light scattered into some new frequency.
 Although the code is originally intended to model raindrop-like particles, minimal work should be needed to use the code for calculating the Raman scattering off of any spheroid (oblate or prolate) in any medium.
+Either change around the parameter settings shown below, or edit the `LoadParams` function in `raman_elastic_scattering.hpp`.

 ## Instructions